Become a Highly Effective Time Manager

 Stephen Covey wrote an amazing book called, ‘7 Habits of Highly Effective People‘, which was based on his research into the habits of highly effective people.
-Each habit helps us to identify how we can change a piece of the way we work to become more successful.
-For example Habit #2 ‘Begin with the end in mind’, is where Stephen helps us to focus on what we want first, before we ‘get stuck in’.
+As you can see above, each habit helps us to identify how we can change the way we work to become more successful.
+For example, Habit #2 ‘Begins with the end in mind’.
+It is where Stephen helps us to focus on what we want first before we ‘get stuck in’.

 On the same theme here are ‘7 Habits of Highly Effective Time Managers’, taken from working with thousands of learners over the past decade, helping them to create effective time management habits: